PaperPrototype/Intro-Coding-and-Computers/3 - Shell + Compiling/Lecture/english.md

-Clicking a run button, or using our mouse to navigate acomputer is what most of us are used to.
-We call this  Graphical User Interface, or GUI for short.
+Clicking a run button, or using our mouse to navigate a computer is what most of us are used to.
+We call this a Graphical User Interface, or GUI for short.

-Now we are going to learn to use an older way of navigating and using computers called a Command Line Interface, or CLI for short.
+But before the time of GUIs we had small black consoles with little white letters that only the beardiest hackers could use.
+We call these consoles Command Line Interfaces, or CLI for short.

+We are now going to learn to use a CLI!
+They are actually an extremely common tool that programmers use (and they make you look like a pro XD).

 # Shell
 Go to this link https://replit.com/ to open up replit.
 Now make a new repl.
-Choose the C programming language.
-Name the new repl "cli".
+Select the C programming language.
+Then name the new repl "cli".

-You should see the default "Hello world" program made by C.
+You should see the default "Hello world" code in your new repl.

-Now open the window called Shell.
+Open the window called Shell.

 ![replit ide shell](/Assets/replit_ide_shell.png)

 The shell window is a Command Line Interface.
-The console window is also a CLI but a shell is usually more helpful because it tells us what folder we are currently in.
-The word "cli" is the name of the folder we are in.
+The console window is also a CLI, but the shell is usually more helpful because it tells us what folder we are currently in.

+You'll notice the word "cli" in the shell.

 ```
 ~/cli$
 ```

+"cli" is the name of the folder we are in.
+A shell basivcally lets you do stuff through the files and folders of a computer.

-the tilde symbol is the "home" folder.
+You will also notice the tilde symbol `~`.
+The tilde symbol `~` represents the "home" folder.
 Usually a home folder has your documents, downloads, and pictures folders.
-It is alos sometimes called your "user folder".
+It is also sometimes called your "user folder".

-The most basic command you can write is the list command.
+The most basic command you can run is the list command.

 ```
 ls
 ```

 Write the `ls` command into the shell.
+Now run it.
+To run a command click the enter (or return) key on your keyboard (similar to clicking enter when you send a message to someone).

-To run the list command click the enter (or return) key.
-Running the `ls` command lists all the files and folders who are in the same folder as us.
+Running the `ls` command lists all the files and folders *who are in the same folder as us*.

 You should see the following in the shell.